ohsusannamarie/bookmarklet-os/README.md

 ### 🗃️ Buckets, Collections & Annotations
 Group bookmarklets into custom sets.
 Add notes to anything.
 Build workflows, not just lists.

+### 🌙 Dark Mode + Display Options
+Full dark/light theme toggle.
+Compact, default, or cozy density.
+Icon-only grid for power users.
+Focus mode strips the UI down to just the results.

+### 🧠 AI Persona Mode
+Surface bookmarklets by workflow persona — pick your role and get a curated tool set matched to how you actually work.

 ### 💾 Export Everything
 CSV export your full library or just your favorites.
 Generate a shareable micro-site for any collection.
+Print view included.

 ---